University of Kashan: General information

-The University of Kashan was Founded in 1974 and is the oldest institution of higher education in Kashan.
-At the time of its foundation, only undergraduate courses in Physics and Mathematics were offered.
+The University of Kashan was founded in 1974 and is the oldest institution of higher education in Kashan.
 The current activities of the university are classified into four sections of education, research, development, and side activities.
-The university is located on a 530 hectares campus, 15 kilometer outside of the town with several affiliated centers located near or at the city of Kashan, Ghamsar, Niasar and Tehran.
-Presently, the university has nearly 300 staff and university lecturers and it has about 8200 students, studying in over 180 courses, %40 of them are in Postgraduate studies (Ph.D. and MSc) of which 60% are female students.
+The university is located on a 530 hectares campus, 15 kilometer outside of the town with affiliated centers located near or at the city of Kashan, Ghamsar, Niasar and Tehran.
+Presently, the university has nearly 300 staff and university lecturers and it has about 8200 students, studying in over 180 courses, %40 of them are in Postgraduate studies (Ph.D. and MSc).

 Faculties

 University of Kashan has 13 faculties which include mathematics, physics, humanities, literature and foreign languages, engineering, mechanical engineering, electrical and computer engineering, art and architecture, e-learning, natural resources and earth sciences.
-Each faculty has its own specialized library.
+Each faculty has its own library.

 Accommodating about 7600 students in 50 disciplines of undergraduate, graduate and postgraduate levels and having about 175 full-time faculty members.